 Ever since Marvel Studios first introduced Black Widow in 2010, the Russian spy has become increasingly more integral to the MCU.
-Supporting parts in Iron Man 2 and The Avengers led to a lead role beside Steve Rogers in Captain America: Winter Soldier, where Scarlett Johansson's portrayal of Natasha Romanoff became a firm favorite among fans.
-Plus, it's nice to see a strong female lead, especially after hearing the sad news that Marvel cancelled Agent Carter.
+Supporting roles in Iron Man 2 and The Avengers led to a lead role beside Steve Rogers in Captain America: Winter Soldier, where Scarlett Johansson's portrayal of Natasha Romanoff became a firm favorite among fans.
+Plus, it's nice to see a strong female lead operating in the MCU, especially after hearing the sad news that Marvel cancelled Agent Carter.

 Is Marvel Sexist?

-Despite this positive response, it hasn't all been smooth sailing for the ex-Soviet spy.
-While the majority of her super-powered teammates have starred in their own solo ventures, Black Widow has remained conspicuously absent from the Marvel film roster, despite Scarlett Johansson's bankability as a movie star and the character's enduring popularity.
+It hasn't always been smooth sailing for the ex-Soviet spy.
+While the majority of her super-powered teammates have starred in their own solo ventures, Black Widow has remained conspicuously absent from the Marvel film roster, despite Scarlett Johansson's bankability as a movie star, and the character's enduring popularity.

-As if that weren't bad enough, the highly publicized lack of Black Widow merchandise became the final straw for many, prompting an online barrage of accusations against Marvel Studios that labelled the company as misogynist in its treatment of women onscreen.
+As if that weren't bad enough, the highly publicized lack of Black Widow merchandise became the final straw for many, prompting an online barrage of accusations against Marvel Studios that labelled the company as misogynist.

 What Does Scarlett Johansson Think?

-After Black Widow's profile was raised in Captain America: Winter Soldier, Scarlett Johansson herself weighed in on the topic, telling Collider:
+After Black Widow's profile was raised in Captain America: Winter Soldier, Scarlett Johansson herself weighed in on the odds of a Black Widow solo movie, telling Collider:

 "I think that there’s room for a standalone movie.
 The character has a really rich origin story and I’ve been really fortunate to kind of place all these layers on top of one another and kind of build up this character to this point where I think I can now start to peel them away and reveal different sides of her."